BryceCanyonCounty/bcc-boats/README.md

 - Set a max number of boats per player in the config
 - Boat Shop in Guarma with calm seas to explore
  - Can use bcc-guarma for access
-- Purchase a canoe and carry it with you to remote waterways
+- Purchase a portable canoe and carry it with you to explore remote waterways

 #### Commands
 `/boatEnter` To be used in F8 console if unable to get back to the driving position